-Daphne watched the two girls leave before turning to face her friend only to see Tracey with a questioning look upon her face.
+Daphne watched the two girls leave before turning to face her friend only to see Tracey with a questioning look on her face.
 "What?
-I really done know," she reiterated, suddenly wishing that she did know.
+I really don't know," she reiterated, suddenly wishing that she did know.

 The steady clacking of the train's steel wheels as they meandered along the tracks set a smooth and steady tempo which he found both soothing as well as comforting.
 It was the closest thing to a lullaby that he had ever heard, not that he recalled every having heard one before.

 The repetitive swaying of the coaching stock was relaxing and lured him into a peaceful state of being.
 While he wasn't dozing, it was as near as one could get without actually nodding off.
 Gazing out, through hooded eyes, upon the countryside as the train rolled down the tracks he couldn't help but smile to himself, enjoying the view and the sense of freedom he felt.

 Being born and raised in the suburbs, this was something new to him after all.
 The wide expanses of greenery dotted here and there by clumps of trees or precisely planted and maintained fields of crops.
 He inhaled deeply; enjoying the crisp early afternoon air with its slight scent of wood smoke which he assumed was derived from the great steam engine up ahead, pulling the train ever closer to their destination.
 The sun was warm against his cheeks even as the wind buffed those very same cheeks a healthy shade of pink.